 This short but spectacular section begins in Venice, ‘The City of Bridges’.
-Riders will hop onto ferry to take them over to the Italian mainland.
+Riders will hop on a ferry to take them over to the Italian mainland.
 The next few days will be spent spinning through the beautiful countryside.
 After a night’s sleep in the historic town of Bobbio, the cyclists will climb over a mountain pass in order to reach their rest day in the ancient trading city of Genoa.

 There are few roads in the world more famous than the ones carved between the Mediterranean Sea and the coastal mountains of Italy and France.
 The Riviera has been a sanctuary of the world’s rich and famous for centuries, and is home to some of cycling’s most famous races, such as Paris-Nice and Milan-San Remo.
-We’ll tackle these steep winding roads and savour the views of the waters and resort villages below as we pass through San Remo, the Principality of Monaco and Nice before ending the section in Cannes, home to the world’s most famous film festival
+We’ll tackle these steep winding roads and savour the views of the waters and resort villages below as we pass through San Remo, the Principality of Monaco and Nice before ending the section in Cannes, home to the world’s most famous film festival.

 Short but sweet.
 That is the best way to describe this beautiful section.
-It begins in Cannes, famous for its boardwalk, boutiques and Film Festival.
+It begins in Cannes, famous for its boardwalk, boutiques and film festival.
 Although the riders will not be able to see any world premieres, then can stroll along the Allee des Stars.
 If there is a birthplace of cycle tourism, it is Provence.
 The scenery is spectacular as we leave Cannes and head inland across fertile hills, covered in olive groves and scented with the famous herbs de Provence.

 A rest day in Montpellier affords us a chance to walk Europe’s largest pedestrian area, enjoying the cafés under the summer sun.
 The Spanish coast follows with its famous Paella dishes and stunning cliffs jutting down into the Mediterranean.
 Our last night before Barcelona is along the Costa Brava where you won’t be able to resist a relaxing swim and the delectable seafood tapas!